AlhassanCode/Car-Sales-Data/README.md

 ### 3. Compare Profit Between Brands

-- Generated a visually impactful stacked bar chart or table to effectively compare profits between various car brands.
+- Generated a visually impactful stacked bar chart to effectively compare profits between various car brands.
 - Utilized the 'Brand' and 'Profit' fields from the sales data to highlight key insights.

 ### 4. Show Revenue and Sales by City Dealer

 - Crafted a dynamic map visual representation illustrating both revenue and sales count by city dealer.
 - Utilized the 'City Dealer', 'Revenue', and 'Total Sales' fields from the sales data for a comprehensive overview.
+- I added the Quantity sold as part of tooltip so as to shows the quantiy sold for every city.

 ## Conclusion